 |Religious affiliation||Presbyterian Church (USA)|

-When applying to Centre College, it's important to note the application deadline is January 15, and the early action deadline is December 1.
+When applying to Centre College, it's important to note the application deadline is January 15, and the early action deadline and the early decision deadline are December 1 and December 1, respectively.
 Scores for either the ACT or SAT test are due January 15.
 The application fee at Centre College is $40.
-It is more selective, with an acceptance rate of 70.5 percent and an early acceptance rate of 85.0 percent.
+It is more selective, with an acceptance rate of 69.6 percent and an early acceptance rate of 82.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||January 15|